-HUD under the current Administration published a final Section 3 rule on September 29, 2020, updating the 1994 interim rule.
+HUD under the Trump Administration published a final Section 3 rule on September 29, 2020, updating the 1994 interim rule.
 The final rule, which is effective on November 30, 2020, implements the Section 3 obligations of public housing agencies (PHAs) and other recipients of HUD housing and community development funding.
-The final rule adopts most of the very problematic proposed rule, but it does make three good changes.
+The final rule adopts most of the proposed rule, which had many problems - but it makes three good changes.